react-native-camera/react-native-camera/docs/RNCamera.md

 ### `googleVisionBarcodeMode`

 Change the mode in order to scan "inverted" barcodes.
 You can either change it to `alternate`, which will inverted the image data every second screen and be able to read both normal and inverted barcodes, or `inverted`, which will only read inverted barcodes.
-Default is `normal`, which only reads "normal" barcodes.
+Default is `alternate`, which reads both "normal" and "inverted" barcodes.
 Note: this property only applies to the Google Vision barcode detector.
 Example: `<RNCamera googleVisionBarcodeMode={RNCamera.Constants.GoogleVisionBarcodeDetection.BarcodeMode.ALTERNATE} />`

 ### Face Detection Related props